martenlienen/generative-turbulence/README.md

 - a script to [run simulations on a SLURM cluster](./scripts/solve-slurm.py) in a docker container via [udocker](https://github.com/indigo-dc/udocker),
 - a script to [convert OpenFOAM outputs into much more performant HDF5 files](./scripts/foam2h5.py),
 - and a script to [precompute an embedding of the sparse 3D data](./scripts/grid-embedding.py) into dense 3D tensors with padding layers to encode boundary information.
 Our [data loader](./turbdiff/data/ofles.py) lets you load all this information into easily digestible data classes.
+To get started right away, copy and paste the 20 line snippet of code [further below](#loading-the-dataset-for-your-own-project) that loads the data into easy-to-work-with matrices.

 ## Installation